adrncrlvrgs/frontend-crud-exam/README.md

 - [x] Update a user
 - [x] Delete a user

-There will be a test API for you to use and make things work on your end, it will be provided down below.

 ### Instructions
 - Should have 2 directories `/` and `/users`
 - Use react-create-app, SCSS or LESS